Alkesst/Dev-Chat/README.md

 ## Introduction
 This is a local network chat.

-For this chat you we'll need CMake 3.0 and OpenSSL 1.0 or higher y pthread.
+For this chat you we'll need CMake 3.0 and OpenSSL 1.0 or higher & pthread.
-Hosting the server in MacOS and Linux is also required (Windows support will be added in the future).
+Hosting the server in MacOS and Linux is also required (Windows support will be added in the future as soon as possible).

-## Configuring and running the Server
+### Configuring and running the Server
 The server requires a public and private certificate in .pem extension.

 To run the server you need to use this command